kaiko-ai/eva/docs/index.md

 ### 1. Evaluate your own FMs on public benchmark datasets

 With a trained FM as input, you can run ***eva*** on several publicly available datasets & tasks for which ***eva*** provides out-of the box support.
-One ***eva*** run will automatically download and preprocess the relevant data, compute embeddings with the trained FM, fit and evaluate a classification head and report the mean and standard deviation of the relevant performance metrics the selected task.
+One ***eva*** run will automatically download and preprocess the relevant data, compute embeddings with the trained FM, fit and evaluate a downstream head and report the mean and standard deviation of the relevant performance metrics the selected task.

 Supported datasets & tasks include: